whynot2018/AAPS-wiki/README.md

 You will find a whole bunch of zip files there, the file names of these zip file contain dates and times you can spott right time with time list.The current log is a .log file.

-If sharing your log in gitter or github issues when talking about a potential bug then unzip (for github issues you need to have zip file) and upload the folder dated before the error occurred.

 ![Image description](https://raw.githubusercontent.com/whynot2018/AAPS-wiki/master/issues.png)

-Check before old issues if you same one if theresn't any then add new issue In new issue give some info explain what happened did it occure many times how long have you been using Closep Loop and What kind of RileyLink whenn did you buy?
+Check before adding new issue old issues if there is same one add in to that issue but if theresn't then add new issue In new issue give some information explain what happened did it occure many times how long have you been using Closep Loop and What kind of RileyLink driver when did you buy?
 If you modified your RileyLink (like adding yourself any kind of antenna or did you changed a new battery) etc.

+Sharing your log in github issues when adding about a potential bug github issues you need to have zip or image file and for to upload the zip file you can attach files by dragging or dropping, selecting or pasting them.